seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 Current AI capabilities are both more and less impressive than the hype suggests.
 Get as many people in the organisation (including the C-suite) using it on a day-to-day basis so they understand the strengths and limitations, and so you can have a real conversation about the meaning of the month-over-month advancements that are unlocking new applications.

 Set up peer groups interested in AI to compare notes, join meetups, discords and slacks, and identify mailing lists that help you keep track (I like [this smol one](https://buttondown.com/ainews)).
-Most importantly, constantly ask yourself "Should I still do this task this way, or should I AI it?".
+Most importantly, constantly ask yourself "*Should I still do this task this way, or should I AI it?*".

 ### Track your adoption blockers